Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 Los Angeles Rams: C

 The Rams didn’t have a pick until No. 57, and GM Les Snead didn’t get to enjoy the comforts of the Malibu mansion the team used as its draft headquarters, working from home after a positive test for the coronavirus.
 Snead and Coach Sean McVay took a second-round chance on diminutive WR Tutu Atwell.
-He’s small.
-But he also has the capability to be a big-play difference-maker for new QB Matthew Stafford.
+Despite his size he has the capability to be a big-play difference-maker for new QB Matthew Stafford.

 San Francisco 49ers: B